cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 available at the following Internet address (without registration):
                 https://www.cryptool.org/en/

-Since beginning of 2010, the rate of CT1 packages downloaded per month is ca. 6000 (more than 1/2 of the current downloads request the English version).
+Beginning of 2010, the rate of CT1 packages downloaded per month is ca. 6000 (more than 1/2 of the current downloads request the English version).

-There are two successors of CT1, called CT2 and JCT.
+There are two successors of CT1 as desktop applications, called CT2 and JCT.
-Their download numbers are: (xxx)
+Their download numbers are:
                JCT: ca. 1000 / month
                CT2: ca. 4000 / month
-The successor versions of CT1 offer a far broader functionality than CT1.
+In the meantime, the successor versions of CT1 together now offer a far broader functionality than CT1.

 The aim of all CrypTool versions is to explain cryptographic mechanisms and to demonstrate the use and the limitations of individual mechanisms.